 - Using a paper or spreadsheet-based system

-- Not integrating with payroll and expense management systems
+- Not integrating with payroll systems

 - Not having a clear policy in place for eligibility, reimbursement amounts, and what is covered by the program